IAmAnubhavSaini/service.uniqueid/README.md

 # service.uniqueid

-Generates unique ids
+This project achieves two goals:

-## EXTENSIONS used
+1. Generates unique ids

-- standardjs : yup, no semi-colons.
+2. Makes you wonder why and how to use it?